Last updated on August 23rd, 2023 at 01:38 pm

-Which anniversaries will be marked in Britain in 2017?
-Have a quick scan through the eclectic list of events below, some of which may have slipped your mind; they are bound to be on someone’s British calendar for 2017.
+Which anniversaries were marked in Britain in 2017?
+Have a quick scan through the eclectic list of events below, some of which may have slipped your mind; they were bound to have been on someone’s British calendar for 2017.

 1650th anniversary of multiple assaults and near anarchy